iiasa/message_ix/doc/contributing.rst

 - Every issue and PR should be assigned to a milestone to record the decision/intent to release it at a certain time.

-- New releases are made by Energy Program staff using the `Release procedure <https://github.com/iiasa/message_ix/wiki/Release-procedure>`_, and appear on Github, PyPI, and conda-forge.
+- New releases are made by ECE Program staff using the `Release procedure <https://github.com/iiasa/message_ix/wiki/Release-procedure>`_, and appear on Github, PyPI, and conda-forge.

 - There is no fixed **release schedule**, but new releases are generally made twice each year, sometimes more often.